Albert Diamond

 Gatepost at Chesed Shel Emeth Cemetery, Cleveland, OH

-Gravestone, Sergeant Albert Diamond, Chesed Shel Emeth Cemetery, Cleveland, OH
+Gravestone, Corporal or Sergeant Albert Diamond, Chesed Shel Emeth Cemetery, Cleveland, OH

-Gravestone, Esther Muffson Diamond, mother of Sergeant Albert Diamond, Chesed Shel Emeth Cemetery, Cleveland, OH
+Gravestone, Esther Muffson Diamond, mother of Corporal or Sergeant Albert Diamond, Chesed Shel Emeth Cemetery, Cleveland, OH

 Albert [aka Abraham] Diamond